mikelawrence/senseme-hacs/info.md

 * Haiku Fan supports speed, direction, light and occupancy sensor if available.
 * Whoosh and sleep modes are available as preset modes.
 * Haiku Light supports brightness, color temp and occupancy sensor.
-* Control of any one device in a room (BAF App configured) affects all devices in that room.
+* Control of any one device in a room (configured in Haiku by BAF app) affects all devices in that room.
 This is a feature of the devices not this integration.

 ### Configuration